nuxeo/doc.nuxeo.com-content/src/glos/task.md

 {{! multiexcerpt name='task-workflow'}}

 A task is a persisted object that represents what a workflow instance expects from a user or a group of users.
-Usually they are expected to give some information through a form and click on a button (like Accept, Reject, Confirm, Notify, Transform, etc.).
+They are expected to give some information through a form and click on a button (like Accept, Reject, Confirm, Notify, Transform, etc.).
 A task usually has one or several assignees, a title, a directive and an expected date of achievement.
 A task is either to be done or done.
 A task is created by a node for which the property of task creation has been activated.
 The task assignees can be specified directly in the task definition or can be dynamically computed.

 {{! /multiexcerpt}}